ibm-cloud-docs/containers/cs_loadbalancer_about.md

 1. A request to your app uses the public IP address of your NLB and the assigned port on the worker node.
 Note that if you [create a DNS subdomain](/docs/containers?topic=containers-loadbalancer_hostname) for your NLB, users can access your app through the NLB's subdomain instead.
 A DNS system service resolves the subdomain to the portable public IP address of the load balancer.

 2. The NLB receives the request and forwards it to the private IP address of the app pod over the private network.
-The source IP address of the request package is changed to the public IP address of the worker node where the app pod is running.
+The source IP address of the request package is changed to the public IP address of the worker node where the app pod runs.
 If multiple app instances are deployed in the cluster, the NLB routes the requests between the app pods.

 3. When the app returns a response packet, it uses the IP address of the worker node where the NLB that forwarded the client request exists.
 The NLB then sends the response packet to the client.